SycuroLab/metassemble/README.md

 1) Metagenome assembly using metaspades.

-2) Metagenome assembly using megahit (default is off).

-3) QC on metagenome assembly metaquast.
+2) QC on metagenome assembly metaquast.

-4) QC on metagenome assembly using checkm?